Tips for Estimating Construction Costs and Projects

 Cost estimating is a vital function of construction project planning.
 An accurate estimate is important to contractors as it enables them to make informed decisions, determine the return on investment and whether the project is worth doing, submit a project bid to include the project cost and timeline, develop cash flow needs for the project and create a baseline and monitor the progress of the project.

-4 Steps to Build an Accurate Estimate and Why they are Important
+How to Build an Accurate Estimate (and Why Each Step is Important)

 There are four basic steps in the construction cost estimating process.
 These steps are utilized to take a project from conception to a full cost estimate and they are carried out while using any cost estimating software.